Frequently Asked Questions

 After the nomination window closes on 1 September, nominations will be sent to the relevant NHS England and NHS Improvement teams for initial sifting.
 Successful nominations at this stage will then go forward to a regional panel comprised of senior regional NHS England and NHS Improvement representatives.

-The regional panels will each choose one nomination in each category to go forward to the national judging panel – these regional champions will be announced at the end of June as per the timeline above.
+The regional panels will each choose one nomination in each category to go forward to the national judging panel – these regional champions will be announced on November 23, as per the timeline.